ClusterHQ/flocker/docs/docker-integration/tutorial-swarm-compose.rst

 Note that this will delete the ``postgres`` volume.

-To understand why we need to use ``flockerctl`` to destroy the volume, see the :ref:`concepts` section.
+To understand why we need to use ``flockerctl`` to destroy the volume, see the :ref:`concepts-docker-integration` section.

 Next steps
 ==========